maiziezhoulab/Benchmark_cell_type_annotation/scGPT/README.md

 ![Webapp](https://img.shields.io/website?url=https%3A%2F%2Fscgpthub.org&up_color=chartreuse%20&logo=gotomeeting&logoColor=%23FFB3FF&label=WebApp&labelColor=%2300CBFF) &nbsp;
 [![License](https://img.shields.io/badge/license-MIT-blue)](https://github.com/username/repo/blob/main/LICENSE)

-head_tuning.py fine-tunes a pretrained scGPT (TransformerModel) for cell-type classification on single-cell / spatial transcriptomics stored as AnnData (.h5ad).
+head_tuning.py loads a pretrained scGPT (TransformerModel) and perform head tuning for cell-type classification on single-cell / spatial transcriptomics stored as AnnData (.h5ad).
 It loads weights and vocabulary from a local checkpoint (load_model), aligns genes to the model vocab, runs scGPT’s Preprocessor (normalization and binning as configured), and tokenizes expression for the transformer.

 Data: For dataset_name == "HumanLymph", it builds train/validation data from selected tissue sections of a metastatic lymph-node dataset, holds out separate sections for testing, concatenates with a batch key, and uses train_test_split on the training pool.
 Inference runs on the held-out set, reports accuracy / precision / recall / macro-F1, writes predictions on adata, exports CLS-style embeddings for train and test views, and produces a UMAP figure and confusion matrix heatmap.